Tanzyingsz/DDM-Dissertation/Literature Review 5.1.md

 ## 4.1 The Storytelling in RE:source - based on SB7 framework

 The implement of RE:source storytelling is based on SB7 framework.
 The project mainly deals with two kinds of users: donor and buyer.
-Since all the selling products are recycled from the donation, the narrative of storyline begins from donor, and then switch to the buyer.
-The presentation of donor story goes to the donation guide page, while our-mission page targets at the pain points of buyers.<br/>
+Since all the selling products are recycled from the donation, the storyline in "our-mission" page begins from donor, and then switch to the buyer. 【根据现有的故事线改动】The presentation of donor story goes to the donation guide page, while our-mission page targets at the pain points of buyers.<br/>

 After analysing the user problems, RE:source adapt the SB7 framework as followed:<br/>